Gaozhongpai/PaiConvPoint/README.md

 python main.py --exp_name=paigcnn_2048_eval --model=paigcnn --num_points=2048 --k=40 --use_sgd=True --eval=True --model_path=pretrained/model.2048.t7
 ```

+# Data Organization

+The following is the organization of the dataset for 8192 points expected by the code:

+    * dataset/
+        * train/ (created by data_generation.py)
+        * test/ (created by data_generation.py)

 #### Acknowlegements:

 The structure of this codebase is borrowed from [DGCNN](https://github.com/WangYueFt/dgcnn).